INSET day closed for students | Thursday 23rd & Friday 24th October

 • A Challenge – A life changing programme of activities

-Students need to complete 3 months in each of the key strands; volunteering, physical, skill.
+Students need to complete 3 months in each of the key strands: and 6 months in one of their choice.
+The strands are: volunteering, physical, skills.
 They also complete a 2 day and 1 night practice and qualifying expedition.

 Visits out of School

 We endeavour to support our student’s understanding of their curriculum in school, as well as to develop their cultural capital, by taking them out of school on visits both in the UK and abroad.
-So far this year, visits have included:
+In the last academic year, visits have included:

 • KS3 Primary School Story-Telling Festival